Who We Are

 The students in this video taught me what it means to teach.
 They are why I'm committed to this work and why we haven't the time for conformist models of education.
 My life goal is transformative resistance, developing revolutionary love, and actively decolonizing my mind.

-I Love learning new instruments, singing, #IAmNotYourNegro, radical folk, mi familia, re-watching the autobiography of Malcolm X, baking really dope cakes, and my West African roots.
+I Love learning new instruments, singing, #IAmNotYourNegro, radical folk, mi familia, re-watching the autobiography of Malcolm X, baking really dope cakes, writing tall tales and my roots.

 The structure of education in America has largely remained the same for many decades and, as a child, I felt that the traditional model of schooling did not serve me.
 This is why I chose to be a teacher and my life’s work has become a search for a revolutionary and transformative approach to education.
 A socially aware and technologically appropriate approach that meets the needs of the world today.
 An approach that harnesses the ideas and talents of young people to help make this a better place.
 An approach that embraces real-world experiences, interest-based learning, experimentation and yes, even failure.
 Nathan’s definition of education is “the mechanism through which a society enables its people to do things of value.”
 We need this now more than ever.